bilgehankilinc/Write-a-Data-Science-Blog-Post-Project/README.md

     - listings.csv : Description of AirBnb Listings with many descriptive features.
     - reviews.csv : Reviews related to AirBnb Listing with unique reviewer ids.

-Also there are notebook, blog post draft and 2 main html outputs of modelling section in this rep for furher use.
+Also there are notebook, blog post draft and 2 main html outputs of modelling section in this rep for further use.

 **Objective and Plan :**